mrgitics/todo-app-eks-terraform/README.md

 2. **Configure AWS credentials:**

-    Ensure that your AWS CLI, Terraform and Kubectl is configured.
+    Ensure that your AWS CLI is configured.
+    Run the following command to enter your AWS Access Key, Secret Key, region, and output format:
+    ```bash
+      aws configure
+      ```

 3. **Modify Terraform variables:**